scrapinghub/portia/slybot/docs/project.rst

   is modified by javascript, i.e in aspx forms).

 value : string : optional
   Define the value(s) to be submitted with this field.
-The sintax of this attribute depends of the field type (see above).
+The syntax of this attribute depends of the field type (see above).
-  This attribute supports the use of spider arguments, using the following sintax: {arg1}, this will use the value of the arg1.
+  This attribute supports the use of spider arguments, using the following syntax: {arg1}, this will use the value of the arg1.

 Link Extractor
 --------------